spacetelescope/jdaviz/docs/imviz/displayimages.rst

 .. warning::

-    If you rely on the GWCS bounding box, it will be set to None by Imviz, but the original bounding box is now in a hidden ``_orig_bounding_box`` attribute of the GWCS object.
+    If you rely on the GWCS bounding box, it will be set to None when you data is loaded into Imviz, but the original bounding box, if available, is now in a hidden ``_orig_bounding_box`` attribute of the GWCS object.
 You can restore the bounding box by assigning the value of ``_orig_bounding_box`` back to its ``bounding_box`` attribute.